aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ---

 ### Step 3: Locate the Report
-* Look inside the folder where the tool was run.
-You will see a new file named `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`.
+* Look in the folder on your desktop or in `C:\Public\IT_Tools\` for a new file named **TechSupport_Report_YYYY-MM-DD-hh-mmm-ss.txt**.
 The timestamp in the filename ensures older diagnostic logs are never overwritten.

 ---

 ### Step 4: Send the Report to IT Support

-* Attach this text file directly to your open support ticket or reply to your technician's email with the file attached.
+* Attach this text file to your support ticket or reply to your technician's email with the file attached.
-* Once IT Support confirms receipt of the file, you may safely delete the generated report text file from your system.
+* You may delete the text file once the technician confirms they have received it.

 ---